Troubleshoot

 The right choice of ports is critical.
 What is a little bit tricky is that, several controllers have many ports, and you need to use the ones that are compatible with their user /native / MIDI mode control.

-For the controller that I own, since I already know the name of the ports that needs to be used, I have registered them inside the KordsKontrol code so that the software is able to automatically select them on the initial setup windows.
+For the controllers that I own, since I already know the name of the ports that needs to be used, I have registered them inside the KordsKontrol code so that the software is able to automatically select them on the initial setup windows.

 For controllers that I don’t own, the choice has to be done manually.
-If you have any doubt, do not hesitate to contact me with the list of the ports that pops up; not only I will be able to help you, but also I will add these ports names in my code so that, updates after updates, all the controllers ports can be recognised automatically.
+If you have any doubt, do not hesitate to contact me with the list of the ports that pops up; not only I will be able to help you, but also I will add these ports names in my code so that, updates after updates, all the controllers ports can be recognised automatically!

 On Mac OS, KordsKontrol is using a Third-party library to communicate Sysex messages to all the controllers (except Maschine controllers); this library is called CoreMIDI4J, and seeing the mention of this name in the controller port name is a good sign, it means that KordsKontrol is using the correct version of the port (the one provided by the library)

-The third and fourth port used by KordsKontrol corresponds to the MIDI input (“fromOUT“) you can direct to KordsKontrol (it is used for external clock input, or to send a CC message that is allowing the use of an external switch pedal to control some features of the Performance page), and to the MIDI ouput to the destination instrument (hardware or via a virtual MIDI cable) that you want to use with KordsKontrol (“toOUT” port).
+• To the MIDI data (“fromOUT“) you can direct to KordsKontrol from an external instrument / DAW (it is used for external clock input, or to send a CC message from an external switch pedal for example to control some features of the Performance page)

 Also, KordsKontrol has to be exited properly to ensure MIDI resources are freed up.
 Please try to never kill the application, other while you may have issues when you launch application again (ports not freed, requiring a system reboot).